 - a drop in blood pressure, causing lightheadedness or loss of consciousness (passing out)

-People often confuse food allergies with food intolerance because of similar symptoms.
+People often confuse food allergies with food intolerance.
 The symptoms of food intolerance can include burping, indigestion, gas, loose stools, headaches, nervousness, or a feeling of being "flushed."
 But food intolerance:

 - doesn't involve the immune system